floragunncom/search-guard-docs/_content/_docs_signals/rest_api_trust_store_get_one.md

 GET /_signals/truststores/{trust-store-id}
 ```

-Load information about the trust store with given id.
+Load information about the trust store with the given id.

 ## Responses